MMolBus/photomoss/vignettes/vignette_Photomoss_workflow/Vignette_Photomoss.md

 -   _**threshold.method**_: character, if *calculate.thresh= T.* The
     autosegmentation method to separate moss from background.
-The argument can have one of the following values: "Huang", "IJDefault", "IsoData", "Li", "Mean", "MinErrorI", "Moments", "Otsu",
+The argument can be ONE of the following values: "Huang", "IJDefault", "IsoData", "Li", "Mean", "MinErrorI", "Moments", "Otsu",
     "Percentile", "RenyiEntropy", "Shanbhag", "Triangle".
 Autothereshold methods are more detailed bellow.